psbsgic/rabbitai/RELEASING/release-notes-1-0/README.md

 Users also now have the ability to create and name a new dataset or update an existing dataset when moving from **SQL Lab** to **Explore**.
 When going back to SQL Lab, the underlying query for the dataset will be shown, allowing users to easily make changes and update their dataset when moving between SQL Lab and Explore.

-The [Rabbitai 1.0 documentation](https://rabbitai.apache.org/docs/intro) has been updated to reflect the current design and functionality.
+The [Superset 1.0 documentation](https://rabbitai.apache.org/docs/intro) has been updated to reflect the current design and functionality.

 See related PR highlights [here](#user-experience-1).

 # Developer Experience
-Rabbitai 1.0 makes it easier for developers to build, deploy, and maintain Rabbitai functionality.
-This release is a major milestone in an ongoing effort to **modernize**, **consolidate**, and **simplify** the interface elements of Rabbitai.
+Superset 1.0 makes it easier for developers to build, deploy, and maintain Superset functionality.
+This release is a major milestone in an ongoing effort to **modernize**, **consolidate**, and **simplify** the interface elements of Superset.
 Highly-used components have been visually updated, refactored to modern component libraries, and integrated with React Storybook for immediate visibility with consolidated test/styles.
 This improves the developer experience and creates a more consistent and modern aesthetic for the user.

 The **REST API** continues to see improvement as well, with new endpoints and improvements to existing endpoints.
 More details [here](https://rabbitai.apache.org/docs/rest-api).